a-berm/Bookstore/README.md

   Example: `/api/books` → forwarded to BookService

 ---
+### 📚 CatalogService

+- Acts as a BFF
+- Fetches and aggregate books and their available stock from bookservice and inventoryservice

+---

+### 📦 InventoryService

+- Handles book stock management
+- Uses **in-memory database** for simplicity

+---

 ### 📚 BookService

 - Exposes endpoints to list available books
-- Handles book stock management (admin only)
 - Uses **in-memory database** for simplicity

 ---